andreichernov/Omikron/README.md

 Omikron
 =======

-A demo repository to showcase the combination Java 8 and Java EE 7
+A demo repository to showcase the combination of Java 8 and Java EE 7

 # About
 Project Omikron is a collection of samples featuring Java 8 and Java EE 7.
 So far we collected Java 8 Lamba samples and migrated them to be used from Java EE 7.